IndigoUnited/node-is-link-working/README.md

 Available options:

-- `checkConnectivity` - True to check internet connectivity if the request fails because of a network error (defaults to `true`)
+- `checkConnectivity` - True to check internet connectivity if the request fails because of a network error (defaults to `false`)
 - `followRedirect` - Defines if redirect responses should be followed automatically (defaults to `true`)
 - `timeout` - Milliseconds to wait for a server to send response headers before aborting request with `ETIMEDOUT` error (defaults to `10000`)
 - `retries` - Number of request retries when network errors happens, see [got retries](https://github.com/sindresorhus/got) option for more information (defaults to `3`)